Struggling with resistance

 Becoming aware of resistance

 An important first step is to learn to recognize the voice of resistance in you and to see it for what it is.
 That resistance is perfectly normal.
 There will always be a part of you that’s not in favor of all this and that wants to keep things as they are now: safe, predictable, ‘secure’… This is built into our system, it’s like a protection mechanism.
 Noticing resistance within yourself means you’re creating awareness, which is needed in order to stay on track and not be led astray.
 Investigate your own resistance and question it, instead of just going with it.
-Resistance stems from the head rather than from the heart.
+Resistance stems from your head, not from your heart.
 And if resistance keeps feeding your thoughts, you’ll end up not knowing anymore whether you really want what you thought you wanted.
 This can be very confusing.

 Don’t feed the bears